|

 A beautiful, thoughtful

-introduction into the culture
+introduction to the culture

-of a most unique southern
+of a most unique Southern

-California tribe.
+California Tribe.

 The Creek Nation